carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   Safety checks should try to be identical across build modes.

-    -   It's expected that many safety checks will be disabled in the performance build mode.
+    -   There will be differences, typically due to performance overhead and detection rate trade-offs of safety check algorithms.

--   Any further build modes beyond the noted three will need to be carefully evaluated for merging into one of the the primary three.
+-   The number of build modes will be limited, and should be expected to remain at the named three.

-    -   We expect that most developers will use two build modes in their work: debug for development, and either performance or hardened for releases.
+    -   Most developers will use two build modes in their work: debug for development, and either performance or hardened for releases.

-        We expect that minimizing build modes will make choosing modes simple for developers.
+    -   It's important to focus on checks that are cheap enough to run as part of normal development.
+Users are not expected to want to run additional development build modes for additional sanitizers.

-    -   There will be trade-offs where design compromises are made in order to fit into the limited set of build modes: this is accepted, and preferred over adding more.
+    -   Limiting the number of build modes simplifies support for both Carbon maintainers, who can focus on a more limited set of configurations, and Carbon developers, who can easily choose which is better for their use-case.

 -   Each distinct safety-related build mode (debug, performance, and hardened) cannot be combined with others in the same binary.